Business Tips For Applicators

 There are billions and billions of square feet of walls and ceilings in the world.
 Most of it is covered in paint, wallpaper or paneling, and not enough plaster.
 Plaster should be almost everywhere.
 It looks great, it's natural, it's environmentally proactive, breaths, hypoallergenic and easy to fix.
 It's been used for thousands of years in every part of the world for a good reason.
-It's beautiful stuff in every way.
+It's beautiful in every way.
 It can look however you want it look.
 Why cover the inside of a house with paint (plastic)?

 Most customers aren't aware of what natural plaster is.
 It's always surprising when designers or architects never really heard of it or know what it's about.
-And those who heard of it might think it's an unaffordable luxury and is once again exclusive only to the very high end.
+And those who heard of it might think it's an unaffordable luxury and is exclusive only to the very high end.
 We want to change all that.
 Whether you're buying our product or not, we want to contribute to the plaster industry as being the standard for wall finishes, not on exception.
 It should be everywhere.
 Well, almost.

 First, a few numbers on plaster application and products